dmnkvd/Archive-Transcoding-Tools/README.md

 ## Transcoding No. 6 - Participatory Meaning-Making Workshop
 ### Description
 The final transcoding will happen as part of a workshop.
-After responding to the prompt, the images will be incorporated into a final narrative, about the fuziness of classification.
+The prompt responses are incorporated into a final narrative about the fuziness of classification.

+After the user has drawn all the steps, she proceeds to a webpage "gallery" of all drawings from all visitors.
+Showing a beautiful subjectivity of interpretation.

 The main points of the narrative concern:
   * Subjectivity of classification, categorisation